-Moving to Germany: stories of migration in the 1960s | DW | 28.06.2021
+Moving to Germany: Stories of migration in the 1960s | DW | 28.06.2021

 "Personal photographs and the associated stories of our protagonists are central to our exhibition," explained guest curator Ela Kacel.
 "They convey arriving in a new place, of situating oneself, of perceiving and shaping one's own living environment."

-The architecture historian prompted the creation of the exhibition "In Situ: Photo Stories on Migration," which is now on show until Oct.
-3, 2021.
+The architecture historian prompted the creation of the exhibition "In Situ: Photo Stories on Migration," which is now on show in Cologne until October 3, 2021.
 Kacel also conducted interviews with the 16 protagonists who contributed photographs from the years 1955 to 1989.

 It was important to her to let these people speak for themselves.
 Because until now, "the images that determined public perception [of guest workers] did not come from the men and women themselves, but from the media, employers, commissioned photographers or editors of company magazines, and later, also from photo artists."